 Although the Cray compiler wrappers

-ftn, are the default (and recommended) compiler wrappers on the Cori and Edison systems, wrappers for Intel MPI are provided as well via the the
+ftn, are the default (and recommended) compiler wrappers on the Cori system, wrappers for Intel MPI are provided as well via the the

 The Intel MPI wrapper commands are

 ftn from the Cray wrappers, respetively.
 In contrast to the Cray wrappers, the default link type for the Intel wrappers is dynamic, not static.

 Although Intel MPI is available on the Cray systems at NERSC, it is not tuned for high performance on the high speed network on these systems.
 Consequently, it is possible, even likely, that MPI application performance will be lower if compiled with Intel MPI than with Cray MPI.

 If one chooses to use the Intel MPI compiler wrappers, they are compatible only with the Intel compilers

 ifort.
 They are incompatible with the Cray and GCC compilers.

 While the Cray compiler wrappers cross-compile source code for the appropriate architecture based on the